 Dispose of batteries separately from the old appliance.
 Certain batteries should NOT go in household garbage or recycling bins.
 Waste batteries can always be recycled or taken to household hazardous waste collection points.
-To prevent fires from lithium-ion batteries, tape battery terminals and/or place batteries in separate plastic bags and never put these batteries in household garbage or recycling bins.
+To prevent fires from lithium-ion batteries. battery terminals place batteries in separate plastic bags and never put these batteries in household garbage or recycling bins.